 - work closely with campus Macaulay Directors and Advisors to promote the Macaulay community, improve the use of technology, and make the best use of technology on each campus as well as at the central Macaulay offices

-- work closely with the Macaulay CAO and Macaulay Director of Teaching, Learning and Technology (the direct supervisors of the ITFs), Senior and Central ITFs, and others in the central Macaulay offices to facilitate the use of technology in Macaulay curricula, communications, etc.
+- work closely with the Macaulay CAO and Macaulay Director of Teaching, Learning and Technology, Senior and Central ITFs, and others in the central Macaulay offices to facilitate the use of technology in Macaulay curricula, communications, etc.

 Please direct any questions to Dr. Lisa Brundage, Director of Teaching, Learning, and Technology, email@example.com